OSENhaofeng/others/README.md

 Getting Started
 ---------------------

-Running Swift Structures requires Xcode 6.0 GM Seed or later.
+Running in Xcode 6.4 and iOS 8.4

 Usage